Tracing Intricate Cues in Dialogue: Joint Graph Structure and Sentiment Dynamics for Multimodal Emotion Recognition: Experimental Result

 The results for the MERC task on all datasets are reported in Table~\ref{tab:main_result_emo}.
 Overall, our proposed GraphSmile outperforms all baseline models on these datasets.
 Among the reproduced baseline models, M3Net achieves relatively balanced results across all datasets, benefiting from GNNs' thorough exploration of multivariate relationships and multi-frequency signals.
 The poor performance of DialogueCRN and SACL-LSTM on the CMU-MOSEI dataset indicates that models based on recurrent neural networks struggle to capture the emotional cues present in that dataset.
 GraphSmile surpasses all graph-based methods on the IEMOCAP (6-way) dataset.
 For instance, GraphSmile's accuracy is 5.67\%, 3.33\%, and 1.85\% higher than that of MMGCN, MM-DFN, and M3Net on this dataset, respectively.
 On the IEMOCAP (4-way) dataset, our model improves the weighted F1 score by 2.02\% and 0.82\% compared to the strong baselines COGMEN and Joyful, respectively.
 These advanced results are attributed to the significant role played by the GSF module in cross-modal modeling.
 On the other two more challenging datasets, GraphSmile continues to maintain its advantage.
 For example, compared to M3Net, GraphSmile's accuracy is 1.11\% and 3.15\% higher on the MELD and CMU-MOSEI datasets, respectively.
 In addition to the contribution of the GSF module, the contribution of SDP in sentimental dynamics modeling also contributes to the performance advantage of GraphSmile.

 The table also presents the F1 scores for each emotion.
 In the IEMOCAP (6-way) dataset, compared to other emotions, all models achieve the highest and second-highest scores on Sad and Excited, respectively, and the lowest on Happy.
 This indicates that Sad and Excited are relatively easier to distinguish than Happy.
 Relative to other models, our GraphSmile demonstrates a more balanced performance across all emotions, especially achieving the best score on the challenging emotion Happy.
-It can be seen that due to the reduction in the number of categories in the IEMOCAP dataset, these models have achieved satisfactory results on all emotions.
-Among these baselines, there is always one or more emotions with significantly lower scores than the others, indicating performance imbalance.
-In contrast, GraphSmile consistently achieves relatively high results with minimal variance across all emotions.
+As can be seen from the results of the IEMOCAP (4-way) dataset, due to the reduction in the number of categories in the dataset, these models have achieved satisfactory results on all emotions.
+Among these baselines (with the exception of MMGCN), there is always one or more emotions with significantly lower scores than the others, indicating performance imbalance.
+In contrast, GraphSmile consistently achieves relatively high results across all emotions.
 Similar to the results on the IEMOCAP (6-way) dataset, our GraphSmile scores significantly higher on Happy than other models.
 In the MELD dataset, compared to other emotions, all models perform poorly on Fear and Disgust.
 The direct cause of this phenomenon is that these two emotions are extreme minority classes in the MELD dataset.
 Since samples labeled as Neutral constitute the majority of all samples, all models achieve the best F1 scores on Neutral.
 Compared to other models, SACL-LSTM and GraphSmile achieves the best and second-best scores on the minority class Disgust, respectively.
 In the CMU-MOSEI dataset, as each utterance may correspond to multiple emotions, we employ seven sentiment labels instead of emotion ones for our experiments.
 Table~\ref{tab:main_result_emo} shows that the classification task for the CMU-MOSEI dataset is quite challenging, with all models struggling to distinguish each category, particularly failing to correctly identify Highly Negative.
 Compared to the baselines, GraphSmile achieves the best results on Negative, Weakly Positive, and Highly Positive.